Atlanta’s unprecedented subway soccer field getting global attention

 “I could put a soccer ball down in the middle of a desert in Egypt or a harbor side in Turkey and start playing soccer with locals or kids,” Hill recalled.
 “It was an instant connection.”

 But when he arrived in Atlanta in 1993, he quickly learned the city operated differently.
-Hill said private fields – reachable only by car – along with steep participation fees sharply limited access to the sport to wealthy, white people.
+Hill said private fields – reachable only by car – along with steep participation fees sharply limited access to the sport.

-“It’s not unusual for a middle class, upper class family with soccer kids to be spending $20, $30, $40,000 a year to keep them all playing at the high level,” Hill told Fox News.
-“The median household income of most kids we work with is $26,000.
-I mean you can do the math.
-It just locks them out.”

 In 2016, Soccer in the Streets introduced its first subway station field, dubbed Station Soccer.